cameron-p-m/d/README.md

 #### contribute

-If you want to contribute, this project used zig 0.12.0.
-You can build from source too with `zig build`
+If you want to contribute, this project uses zig 0.14.1.
+You can build from source with `zig build`